maxlandon/wiregost/README.md

     - Execute-Assembly command
     - Add examples to many command helps
 * Config for implant working directory completions
+* Config for MSF path, if installed from source and not with nightly installers (error with msfvenom)

 **C2 Server**
 * Persistent module stacks